Naga, Camarines Sur: Sports

 The Metro Naga Sports Complex, in Barangay Pacol, has Olympic-sized swimming pools, tennis courts, and a track oval.

 The Jesse M. Robredo Coliseum, formerly the Naga City Coliseum which is renamed in honor of the late DILG secretary and former mayor of Naga, is the largest indoor arena in southern Luzon.

 Transportation

 Airport

-The city is served by the Naga Airport (WNP) located in Barangay San Jose in the neighboring town of Pili.
+The city is served by Naga Airport (WNP) located in Barangay San Jose in the neighboring town of Pili.
 It has a runway of 1402 m and thus is capable of handling only small aircraft.

 Railways

 Naga is the regional head office and the center point of the Philippine National Railway's Bicol Line.